RobertBendun/advent-of-code-2022/README.md

 And from first usage it seems quite nice.
 Whish more functional programming language have EDSLs like that.

 Used [sbcl](https://www.sbcl.org/) implementation and documentation from [Lisp Cookbook](https://lispcookbook.github.io/cl-cookbook/).

+### Day 2 - R

+Encoding solution as linear algebra equations is easy - the hard part is handling input and my solution definitely can be improved by some R magic that is unknown to me.